 To keep track of the event we’re investigating, we’ve added a halo to the ‘Occurrence’ node.
 This makes it easier to spot when we add additional nodes of interest.

 We can take this approach a step further by adding timeline visualization.
 This reveals the sequence in which events occurred, as well as how they’re connected.

 As an alternative to incident-driven visualization, we also use graph and timeline visualization to answer broader, and potentially more complex, questions about crime trends and characteristics.
 These could include:

 - Find tickets that officer #2123 gave in November 2016

 - Show incidents (tickets, occurrences or other) since 2010 that connect to John Smith of 123 Link Avenue

 - Find occurrences that contain the phrase “liquor store” and individuals listed on those occurrences with the role of “witness”

-If we run a query to find occurrences containing “liquor store” and “witness”, here’s how it looks in KeyLines:
+If we run a query to find occurrences containing “liquor store” and “witness”, here’s how it looks as a graph:

-You can see occurrences and individuals shown in both the KeyLines chart and Time Bar.
-The Time Bar breaks down the times of each occurrence, so you can filter the chart by occurrence or by time range.
+You can see occurrences and individuals shown in both the graph visualization chart and time bar.
+The time bar breaks down the times of each occurrence, so you can filter the chart by occurrence or by time range.